Splendors (and secrets) of St Mark’s Basilica and the Doge’s Palace

 Visit of the Doge’s palace and Saint Mark’s basilica

 You will visit St. Mark’s Square, the ancient political and religious center of the city.
-You will see the bell tower, the clock tower, the Royal Palace, the Doge’s palace and the basilica of St. Mark’s.
+You will see also the bell tower, the clock tower, the Royal Palace, and the Basilica of San Marco, an architectural marvel at the crossroads of the East and the West with precious marbles and 8,000 square meters of golden mosaics.
+The Doge’s Palace is rich in paintings, statues, golden decorations, and prisons, making it a fundamental monument to understanding Venetian history.

 The secrets of the Doge’s Palace: men, women and history